- Prep time 3 hours 15 minutes

-Author Notes: A Japanese inspired yeast donut that incorporates the use of tapioca flour to give these beignet an unique chewiness.
+This Japanese-inspired yeast doughnut incorporates the use of tapioca flour to give these beignets a unique chewiness.
 And a tiny bit of baking powder creates a hollow center, ready to be filled with your wildest imaginations. —Mandy @ Lady and pups

-- In one large bowl, mix together all purpose flour, tapioca flour, dry yeast, salt and baking powder.
-Add whole milk and stir the dough together with a wooden spoon until smooth.
-Then add the sweetened condensed milk and unsalted butter, and stir again until the dough is smooth and very sticky.
-Cover the bowl tightly with plastic wrap and let it proof under room temperature until doubled in size, 1 to 2 hours.
+- In a large bowl, mix the all-purpose flour, tapioca flour, yeast, baking powder, and salt.
+Add the whole milk and stir with a wooden spoon until smooth.
+Add the condensed milk and butter and stir again until the dough is smooth and very sticky.
+Cover the bowl tightly with plastic wrap and let proof at room temperature for 1 to 2 hours until doubled in size.

-- Generously dust the working surface with flour.
-Scrape the dough out of the bowl onto the surface and dust the top with more flour.
-Pat the dough down and use a dough scraper to fold the dough onto itself like folding a letter.
-Turn it 90 degrees and fold again.
-Keep in mind that this dough is very sticky and you will need to continuously dust it with more flour to work with it.
-Then roll the dough out into a thin sheet about 1/8-inch (0.25 cm) thick.
-You can now cut the sheet into square shapes (which is easier and faster), or use a pastry cutter to cut out little rounds (gather the remaining scrap, roll it out and cut again until the dough is used up).
+- Generously dust a work surface with flour.
+Scrape out the dough and dust the top with more flour.
+Pat down the dough and use a bench scraper to fold the dough onto itself, like folding a letter.
+Turn the dough 90 degrees and fold again.
+Keep in mind that this dough is very sticky, and you will need to continuously dust with more flour.
+Roll out the dough to a thin sheet about ⅛ inch (0.25 centimeters) thick.
+Cut the sheet into square shapes (which is easier and faster), or use a pastry cutter to cut out little rounds.
+Gather the scraps, roll them out, and cut again until all the dough is used.

-- Place the pieces on a flour-dusted baking sheet covered with plastic wrap.
-Let it rise under room temperature again for 1 hour until poofy.
+- Arrange the pieces on a flour-dusted baking sheet and cover with plastic wrap.
+Let rise at room temperature for about 1 hour, until puffed.

-- Heat up 2 cups of vegetable oil in a deep and narrow pot on medium-high heat.
-The smaller and deeper the pot is, the less oil you’ll need for frying.
-Once you stick a wooden chopstick into the oil and it starts bubbling on the edges, the oil is ready for frying.
-Start frying 2 to 3 pieces at a time.
+- in a deep, narrow pot over medium-high heat, heat 2 cups of the oil.
+The smaller and deeper the pot is, the less oil you’ll need.
+Once you stick a wooden chopstick into the oil and it starts bubbling at the edges, the oil is ready.
+Working with 2 to 3 pieces at a time, fry the dough.
 Once the dough gets heated, it will start to puff up.
-Flip it immediately before the first side gets browned -- otherwise, it will always revert back to the same side because of the air on the inside.
-Keep flipping it a few times until both sides get golden browned.
+Flip before the first side gets browned—otherwise, it will always revert back to the same side because of the air on the inside.
+Keep flipping a few times until both sides are golden brown.

-- Remove with a slotted spoon and place on a cooling rack to drain.
-Repeat with the rest of the pieces.
+- Remove with a slotted spoon and transfer to a wire rack.
+Repeat with the remaining dough.

-- Dust generously with powdered sugar and serve while they're still warm.
+- Generously dust with powdered sugar and serve warm.